Table of Contents[Hide][Show]

 Contrary to popular belief, meditation doesn’t mean the absence of distractions.
 The unnecessary noises and thoughts, though, may make the process more difficult.

-To maximize the effects of meditation, you can listen to yoga meditation music, Focus Urban Monk Audio Track or Gregorian chants.
+To maximize the effects of meditation, you can listen to yoga meditation music or Gregorian chants.
 These types of relaxing meditation music can draw you in so you become less receptive to other forms of distractions.

 7. Relaxing Classical Music Can Take Care of the Heart